 Prayer & Hospitality

-As we pray for the new chapel to be built, we are able to live in this unique time where we get to experience the Lord at Mass and in adoration in a very intimate setting.
-It is truly a gift!!
+As we pray for the new chapel to be built, we are able to experience the Lord at Mass and in adoration in a very intimate setting.
+Join the Sisters M, T, R, and F at 7 a.m. for Holy Mass at their convent and Eucharistic Adoration on Tuesdays & Fridays from 9 a.m.-9 p.m.

-Eucharistic Adoration on Tuesdays is from 9am-5pm at the convent, and we are looking for people to fill hours within the day so the Lord is never alone.
-If you are interested in filling one of these hours please reach out to Sarah via email or text/call!
-My information is below:
+We are looking for people to fill hours within the day so the Lord is never alone.If you are interested in filling one of these hours please reach out to Sarah via email or text/call!

-Cell: 740-418-0517
+740-418-0517

-Many have asked ‘why are we building another Chapel?’
+Many have asked ‘Why are we building another Chapel?’
 Let us explain.

 What is the difference between a Church and a Chapel?